Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 the wait.
 To make sure, that we do not create a negative wait counter, we keep the order of those moving elements the same as before the rewrite.

 ### Conditional Variables
+For a conditional variable only the wait operation can block.
+The block can be ended by a Signal or Broadcast call.

+If there is a Signal $s$, that is concurrent to the blocking wait $w$, but did not release $w$, TODO: missing

+If there is a Broadcast call $b$, that is concurrent to the blocking wait $w$, but happened before it in the program run, we can move $b$ to be after $w$, by moving all elements that are concurrent to $b$ to be before $b$.

 TODO: NOT IMPLEMENTED YET